baso53/website-watcher/README.md

 1. Read the [Telepush README](https://github.com/muety/telepush?tab=readme-ov-file#%EF%B8%8F-how-to-use) on how to get a token.
 2. Replace the variables in `website-watcher.sh` with the website and string you want to match and paste your Telepush token.
 3. Run `website-watcher.sh`
+4. (Optional) add the script to your crontab in order to check periodically